Google to buy cybersecurity firm Wiz for $32 billion in the biggest deal in company's history

-SAN FRANCISCO (AP) — Google has struck a deal to buy cybersecurity firm Wiz for $32 billion in what would be the biggest acquisition in the tech giant's 26-year history.
+SAN FRANCISCO (AP) — Google has struck a deal to buy cybersecurity firm Wiz for $32 billion in what would be the tech giant's biggest-ever acquisition at the same time it's facing a potential breakup of its internet empire.

 The proposed takeover announced Tuesday is part of Google's aggressive expansion into cloud computing during an artificial intelligence boom.
-The frenzied push into AI is driving demand for data centers and Google is going up against two other tech powerhouses, Microsoft and Amazon.
+The frenzy is driving demand for data centers that provide the computing power for AI technology and intensifying the competition in that space among Google and two other tech powerhouses, Microsoft and Amazon.

-If the all-cash transaction is approved by regulators, Wiz will join Google Cloud — an increasingly important part of its business separate from its search and advertising operations that account for most of annual revenues of $350 billion at Google's parent company, Alphabet.
+If the all-cash transaction is approved by regulators, Wiz will join Google Cloud — an increasingly important part of its business separate from the search and advertising operations that account for most of the $350 billion annual revenue at Google's parent company, Alphabet.

 "Wiz and Google Cloud are both fueled by the belief that cloud security needs to be easier, more accessible, more intelligent, and democratized, so more organizations can adopt and use cloud and AI securely," Wiz CEO Assaf Rappaport wrote in a blog post.

-Together, Google CEO Sundar Pichai added in a statement, Google Cloud and Wiz “will turbocharge improved cloud security and the ability to use multiple clouds.”

-Wiz, based in New York, was founded in 2020 and makes security tools designed to protect information stored in remote data centers.
-Its customers range from small startups to larger governmental organizations.
+In a Tuesday conference call, Google CEO Sundar Pichai predicted Cloud division's addition of Wiz will result in even better security at a lower cost than can be provided now.
+That prediction may have been aimed as much at regulators likely to scrutinize how the deal will affect competition and pricing, as much as at prospective customers.

-Google has eyed Wiz for some time.
-The sale price announced this week is much richer than the reported $23 billion buyout that Wiz rejected last July — when it opted to instead pivot back to a previously-planned initial public offering.
+Google had been courting Wiz for some time before finally settling on a price that's much richer than a reported $23 billion bid that was rejected last July.
+At that time, Wiz signaled it would instead pivot back to a previously-planned initial public offering.
 But recent volatility in the stock market has chilled the IPO market, and now Rappaport said Wiz expects to "innovate even faster" by becoming a part of Google.

 Wedbush analysts called Google's move to buy Wiz “a shot across the bow” at other tech giants, particularly Microsoft and Amazon, who have already made big bets on cyber security as the fight to dominate cloud computing intensifies.
 Google had fallen behind its competition in the cloud space, Wedbush said, but the acquisition of Wiz could alter the parameters.

-The bid Tuesday easily eclipses what had been Google's largest acquisition — a $12.5 billion takeover of Motorola Mobility in 2012 that didn’t pay off the way that the Mountain View, California, company had hoped.
+The bid Tuesday easily eclipses the current largest acquisition in Google's 26-year history — a $12.5 billion takeover of Motorola Mobility in 2012 that didn’t pay off the way that the Mountain View, California, company had hoped.
+The $32 billion purchase of Wiz would also go down as the biggest-ever cybersecurity acquisition and rank among the 20 most expensive takeovers of a software company in history, according to Mergermarket, a financial intelligence service.

+As often happens with high-priced acquisitions, investors reacted coolly to Tuesday's news.
+Alphabet's shares declined 2% to close at $160.67.

-Google's other forays have turned into gold mines, however, most notably its $1.76 billion acquisition of online video pioneer YouTube in 2006 and its $3.1 billion purchase of advertising technology platform DoubleClick in 2008.
+Some of Google's other acquisitions have turned into gold mines, most notably its $1.76 billion purchase of online video pioneer YouTube in 2006 and its $3.1 billion takeover of advertising technology platform DoubleClick in 2008.
+A $5.4 billion purchase of another security firm, Mandiant, in 2022 also helped fuel the recent growth of Google's Cloud division, which posted an operating profit of $6.1 billion last year.

-The DoubleClick deal is now part of an antitrust case filed the U.S. Justice Department targeting Google’s technology for distributing ads across the internet.
-A ruling in that case, involving allegations that Google has illegally abused its power to manipulate digital ad prices, is expected this year.
+Google's DoubleClick deal is now part of an antitrust case filed by the U.S. Justice Department targeting Google's technology for distributing ads across the internet.
+A ruling in that case, involving allegations that Google illegally abused its power to manipulate digital ad prices, is expected this year.

-Google's bid for Wiz arrives as it fends off attempts by regulators at home and abroad to break up the company's internet empire.
+Regulators in the U.S. and abroad are targeting Google on other fronts, too.

-A federal judge in a separate case brought the Justice Department last year concluded Google had turned its ubiquitous search engine into an illegal monopoly.
+Last year, a federal judge in another case brought by the Justice Department last year concluded Google had turned its ubiquitous search engine into an illegal monopoly.
 The penalization phase of that trial begins next month.

 The Justice Department is seeking a rebuke that would include a requirement for Google to sell its Chrome web browser and would ban the company from making agreements with Apple and other companies to make its search engine the default tool for finding online information on the iPhone and other devices.

 The Wiz deal will also get a close look from antitrust regulators.
-While many expect the Trump administration to be more friendly to business deals, it has also shown itself to be leery of big tech.
+While many expect the Trump administration to welcome more dealmaking than occurred during the previous years, it has also expressed leeriness about Big Tech getting any bigger.
+Andrew Ferguson, the Trump administration's Federal Trade Commission Chairman, has been particularly outspoken about his resolve to keep Big Tech on a short leash.

-Wiz and Google say that Wiz's products will continue to work across all major clouds — including Amazon Web Services, Microsoft Azure, and Oracle Cloud, as well as through other security partners.
+“The two sides likely wouldn’t have struck the deal if they didn’t at least see a potential path to closing,” Ketcham and McCaffrey wrote.

+But the business watchdog group Demand Progress Education Fund urged the Trump administration to block Google's takeover attempt.
+“It’s time to show the public whether they have the guts to step in and stop a big fish from being gobbled up by one of the biggest fishes in the pond,” said Emily Peterson-Cassin, the group's director of corporate power.

-Subject to the regulatory greenlight and other closing conditions, Google and Wiz expect the deal to close in 2026.
+If they get the regulatory greenlight and meet several conditions spelled out in their agreement, Google and Wiz expect the deal to close in 2026.

-Shares for Google owner Alphabet fell by about 3% during Tuesday's late morning trading.

 _______